Aligorith/screenshot_text_indexer/README.md

   1) Extracting only the text in a certain area (for extracting values from standardised UI forms), OR
   2) Excluding all the text from certain areas from search results (e.g. for excluding browser quick-link toolbar labels from the results, to prevent false-positives)

+## Performance Notes

+On the main folder where this tool was intended to be used:
+* The folder had about 15,000 files
+* The Python indexing script took around > 5200 seconds to process that folder (single threaded mode)
+* The resulting index file was around 630 mb
+* The `rust_search_cli` tool takes about 35 seconds to load + parse the index file

+## Design Philosophy

+Get something working ASAP for my own needs, that works on my machine (and hopefully others too), and have some fun building it.

+### Tech Stack FAQ's

+The Windows 10 built-in OCR Engine was chosen for the following reasons:
+* It is "freely" available on my workstation, and runs offline (without needing to upload images to some web host), at least from what I can tell.

+* In tests on a few images, it did a good job at accurately extracting the text from the screenshots and ran quite quickly (i.e. almost instantly, at least from Microsoft's C#-based UWP sample app).

+* The alternative free / open source engines I tried (e.g. Tessaract and GOCR in particular IIRC) were not able to cope with the images I needed them to process.
+Those two in particular appear to be rather old-school (80's / 90's libs) that only work on scanned PDF documents, and not so much on screenshots (and in particular, completely failing in cases where there is text overlaid over a photo)

+Getting this API working however was not straightforward.
+Several prior attempts failed:
+* **`https://github.com/8/ConsoleUwpOcr`** - Initial attempts to get this C#-based command-line "desktop" app
+  resulted in failure, Despite multiple attempts, I couldn't figure out how to resolve the compiler errors about not being able to find the relevant `windows.media.ocr` API's, despite installing / reinstalling all the different versions of `UwpDesktop`, `UwpDesktop-Updated`, `Microsoft.Windows.SDK.Contracts`, and/or upgrading Visual Studio from 2017 to 2022.

+* **[winocr](https://github.com/GitHub30/winocr)** - This Python / PIP package was initially promising,
+  but kept silently crashing in `DataWriter.write_bytes()` when passing it an actual screenshot image (vs a small partial test screenshot snippet).

+As a result, our Python script just uses the Windows SDK library / API directly, using code adapted from the ConsoleUwpOcr code.

 ## License